zuozhenggh/learning-library/data-management-library/goldengate/goldengate for big data workshop/Setup.md

-Update January 22, 2018
+Update July 11, 2020

 # Setup

-Setup steps to create all elements required for DIPC workshop
+Setup steps to create all elements required for  GGBDworkshop